About Me

 In order to have the right to wear that Badge and show off London, the city of my birth, and other places within a day’s ride of it, I underwent two years of thorough training culminating in the passing of several rigorous exams, both written and practical, designed to satisfy course tutors of my competence to guide tours.

-And membership of my professional body, The British Guild of Tourist Guides, means, importantly, that I have a couple of essential things for your peace of mind: public liability insurance to run tours on foot, by coach, on public or in private transport with large or small groups; and special clearance by the police’s nationwide criminal checks investigation team to work with children and vulnerable people – known as the Disclosure and Barring Service (DRB for short).
+And membership of my professional body, The British Guild of Tourist Guides, means, importantly, that I have a couple of essential things for your peace of mind: public liability insurance to run tours on foot, by coach, on public or in private transport with large or small groups; and special clearance by the police’s nationwide criminal checks investigation team to work with children and vulnerable people – known as the Disclosure and Barring Service (DBS for short).

 I also belong to the Institute of Tourist Guiding, the umbrella organisation of all professionals in the UK.
 Its main role is to set the professional standards and the code of conduct that we all agree to adhere to.